tjames222/CST_135_tjames_week2/README.md

 Create a new Snack: Product potatoChips = new Snack() Create a new Drink: Product powerade = new Drink() Display product info: displayProductInfo()

+Approach
+This program will have two main working priorities.
+1. user
+2. Admin
+The user will be able to select products to purchase The admin will have the ability to perform the following:
+1. Edit product price
+2. Remove product inventory
+3. Add product inventory
+4. View current inventory